 Research staff participated in a half-day training in research-grade anthropometry, were certified for appropriate technique, participated in quarterly refresher sessions regarding appropriate technique, and were recertified annually.
-A Detecto Portable Scale Model no. DR550 was used to weigh the children, and a Seca 217 portable stadiometer was used to measure the children's height.
+A Detecto Portable Scale Model # DR550 was used to weigh the children and a Seca 217 portable stadiometer was used to measure the children's height.
 A standard weight was used to check the calibration of the scale monthly.
-The children were measured according to the following procedures: shoes and heavy clothing were removed.
-The children were weighed twice, and if the readings differed by more than 0.1 kg, then they were weighed two additional times.
-The children's heights were measured twice after verifying appropriate position and posture, and if the measurements were inconsistent by more than 0.5 cm, then they were measured two more times.
+Children were measured according to the following procedures: Shoes and heavy clothing were removed.
+Children were weighed twice, and if the readings differed by more than 0.1 kg, they was weighed two additional times.
+Children's heights were measured twice after verifying appropriate position and posture, and if the measurements were inconsistent by more than 0.5 cm, they were measured two more times.
 The average of the final two measures was used for analysis.
-BMI was calculated as weight in kilograms divided by height in metres squared [BMI = weight in kilograms/(height in metres)2], and BMI z-scores were derived from the age-specific and sex-specific US Centers for Disease Control growth charts.(11) We elected to use these growth charts given that they provide a reference for US children, consistent with the nationality of children enrolled in this study.
-Child overweight/obese was defined as BMI≥85th percentile, and obese was defined as BMI≥95th percentile for age and sex.
+BMI was calculated as weight in kilograms divided by height in meters squared (BMI = weight in kilograms/(height in meters)2), and BMI z-scores were derived from the age- and sexspecific US Centers for Disease Control growth charts.11 We elected to use these growth charts given that they provide a reference for US children, consistent with the nationality of children enrolled in this study.
+Child overweight/obese was defined as $BMI \ge 85^{th}$ percentile and obese was defined as BMI $\ge 95^{\text{th}}$ percentile for age and sex.